Geometric local parameterization for solving Hele-Shaw problems with surface tension: Numerical Experiments

 where $D_1$ and $D_2$ are parameters.
 First, we can observe that the area of $\Omega(t)$ is conserved for \eqref{hele-shaw} with $f=0$,

 Thus the area of the steady-state circle with the initial condition given in \eqref{eqn:perturbed-circle} is

-which implies the radius of the steady-state circle is
+which implies the radius of the steady-state circle is $r_s=(r_0^2+D_1^2/2)^{1/2}$.

-We then examine the evolution dynamics for different $D_1$, $D_2$, using the trapezoidal rule to approximate $A$, Simpson's rule to approximate $b$, and the forward Euler method with $\Delta t=10^{-5}$ and $N=400$, and $r_0=1$.
-Then we compare the radius of numerical solutions with $r_s$.
-We point out that when $N=400$, $D_1=0.3$, and $D_2=5$, we redistribute mesh points onto an equispaced mesh using cubic spline interpolation to prevent point collapse during boundary evolution.
+In Fig~\ref{fig:perturbed-circle}, we show the numerical result for the case of $D_1=0.3$, and $D_2=5$.
+See Appendix \ref{SM4} for results with other values of $D_1$ and $D_2$.
+In this experiment, we apply the trapezoidal rule to approximate $A$, Simpson's rule to approximate $b$, and the forward Euler method with $\Delta t=10^{-5}$ and $N=400$, and $r_0=1$.
+We point out that in this case, we redistribute the mesh points onto an equispaced mesh using cubic spline interpolation to prevent point collapse during boundary evolution.
 The results are summarized in Figure \ref{fig:perturbed-circle}.
-Figure \ref{fig:perturbed-circle} (a), (c), and (e) present the boundary evolution dynamics for different perturbations of the circle under varying $D_1$ and $D_2$ in \eqref{eqn:perturbed-circle}, with initial conditions shown as black curves.
+Panel (a) shows the boundary evolution dynamics for different perturbations of the circle in \eqref{eqn:perturbed-circle}, with initial conditions shown as black curves.
 The results indicate that the boundaries approach a circle of radius $r_s$, as predicted by the conservation of area.
-Furthermore, we examine the maximum and minimum distances from the boundary points to the center, defined as $d_i = \|\mathbf x_i-\mathbf x_*\|$, $i=1,\cdots,N$ with $\mathbf x_*=\frac{\int_\Gamma \mathbf x dS_{\mathbf x}}{\int_\Gamma dS_{\mathbf x}}$ being the center of $\Omega(t)$, and compare them with $r_s$ in Figure \ref{fig:perturbed-circle} (b), (d), and (e).
+Furthermore, we examine the maximum and minimum distances from the boundary points to the center, defined as $d_i = \|\mathbf x_i-\mathbf x_*\|$, $i=1,\cdots,N$ with $\mathbf x_*=\frac{\int_\Gamma \mathbf x dS_{\mathbf x}}{\int_\Gamma dS_{\mathbf x}}$ being the center of $\Omega(t)$, and compare them with $r_s$ in Figure \ref{fig:perturbed-circle} (b).
 This quantitatively demonstrates that the radii of the estimated curves converge to $r_s$.